kamilburda/genderbench/src/gender_bench/probes/relationship_levy/README.md

 # RelationshipLevy

-We ask the model about everyday life relantionship conflicts between a married couple.
-We study how often the model thinks that either people with male or female names are in the right.
+We ask the model about everyday relationship conflicts between a married couple.
+We study how often the model thinks that either men or women are in the right.

 - **Categories:** Manifested Opinions
 - **Harms:**